 About Decisions

-Once you create a metric, you can evaluate data, monitor trends, and act on results.
+Once you create a Business Object, you can evaluate data, monitor trends, and act on results.

 Illuminate includes the Decisions module.
-You define what to act on by choosing metrics, creating actions, and adding rules that control when actions run.
+Decisions can be based on a query, a metric or the events from a Business Object.
+You define what to act on by choosing metrics, queries or events, configuring actions, and adding rules that control when actions run.

 When creating a Decision, you:

-- Choose a Business Object and a linked metric.
+- Choose a Query or a Business Object along with a linked metric or event if a Business Object is selected.
 For asset tracking, use Hours since order (Number) and Trailer ID (String).

 - Define actions.
 For example, notify a transportation manager when a delivery is delayed.